 It turned away into the darkness, pulling the wooden door closed behind it with a creak.
 Disappearing off to, what, torment others?
 To another even more secret library?
 I didn’t know and I didn’t care.

 Aoife poked Dad,‘What did it mean Dad?
 Take one story?’

-Aoife yelped out, ‘We did six!’
+Aoife yelped, ‘We did six!’

 Dad turned to gaze at the bookshelves of ledgers around us.
 His face glowed.

 Aoife and I went silent.
 It was every writer’s fever dream come true.
-Around us were story ideas from the greatest authors.
+Around us were story ideas from the world’s greatest authors.
 Stories that, if written up by Dad, would surely sell a million copies, more maybe.

 Now we just had to pick one.

-Find out what story they pick in the final episode of The Story Thief Challenges!
+Now read the final episode of The Story Thief Challenges!